lindahua/light-matrix/README.md

-light-matrix
+light-array
 ============

-A Light-weight and Fast Template Matrix Library
+A Light-weight and Fast Template Array Library